shieldgenerator7/DnD-Stories/Library/Class_RealityBender_DC20.md

 At level 3, you may draw for another creature.

 You may use your Attack action to draw the top card of the deck without looking at it and use it as a melee weapon.
-You are proficient with this card weapon and your to-hit bonus is your spellcasting ability modifier.
+You are proficient with this card weapon and your to-hit bonus is your prime modifier.

 On a hit, the card targets the creature as if they had drawn the card themselves.
 On a miss, the card dissipates without casting the spell, and you find out what spell it was.